Systemic-Labs/Perfect-Stack/README.md

 <details>
 <summary> ...Details - Reasons and Pointers on choosing tech stack/methods... (press to expand)
 </summary>
-- Avoid learning 6 ~ 10+ years old stuff if a better alternative is available. old tech was made for past era ecosystem, development model and HW/SW/issues.
+Avoid learning 6 ~ 10+ years old stuff if a better alternative is available. old tech was made for past era ecosystem, development model and HW/SW/issues.

-- Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, later new developers are forced to follow them.
-This process might repeat multiple times...
+Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, later new developers are forced to follow them.
+This process might repeat multiple times..

-- The old popular tech nature: ___ it works, is popular and has big community and resources, yet in time it becomes more complex, due to extensions, compatibility patches and conflict solving layers to make both the original and new syntax/tools/requirements work together...
-Aside of that each time a new feature is added, this process might repeat, and the platform gets large, complex, multiple different revisions.(Ex: MS SDKs, .net framework,...)
+The old popular tech nature: it works, is popular and has big community and resources, yet in time it becomes more complex, due to extensions, compatibility patches and conflict solving layers to make both the original and new syntax/tools/requirements work together...
+Aside of that each time a new feature is added, this process might repeat, and the platform gets large, complex, multiple different revisions.(Ex: MS SDKs, .net framework..)

-- Breaking changes and migration: ___ when a new feature that contradicts something in the system which can't be solved, the devs will decide to either give up on the feature, add extra flags/configs or make a breaking change, thus you must stay on old branch or learn + update your previous codes or totally migrate if is hopeless.
+Breaking changes and migration: when a new feature that contradicts something in the system which can't be solved, the devs will decide to either give up on the feature, add extra flags/configs or make a breaking change, thus you must stay on old branch or learn + update your previous codes or totally migrate if is hopeless.
-  - Each time a breaking change shows up, you might need to repeat this process. this makes multiple dev branches in a company if the team can't / won't follow.
+Each time a breaking change shows up, you might need to repeat this process. this makes multiple dev branches in a company if the team can't / won't follow.

-- Prevent Issues:  an old legacy target which depends on layers of other legacy tech, will encounter conflicts, compatibility, deprecated dependencies, which will cost time + resources + man power to solve them.
+Prevent Issues:  an old legacy target which depends on layers of other legacy tech, will encounter conflicts, compatibility, deprecated dependencies, which will cost time + resources + man power to solve them.

-- Low level coding is not affected much by the mentioned issues. they rarely change, and if so, is about new features, compatibility and stability.
+Low level coding is not affected much by the mentioned issues. they rarely change, and if so, is about new features, compatibility and stability.

-- Unnessecary overhead: as old devs retire,  new ones might add extra layers of abstraction instead of updating the original code, these issues cause: extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...
+Unnessecary overhead: as old devs retire,  new ones might add extra layers of abstraction instead of updating the original code, these issues cause: extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...
 </details>

 [_^_](#shortcuts-)